First in the series: Organize the White Working Class!

 “Let racism become a disease.
 I’m talking to the white brothers and sisters because I know what it’s done.
 I know what it’s done to me.
 I know what it does to people everyday….It’s got to stop, and we’re doing it.”

-Despite their high ideals and multi-racial coalition work, the first Young Patriots were a short lived experiment.
+Despite their high ideals and multi-racial coalition work, the first Young Patriots were a short-lived experiment.
 With their teachers and allies, the Black Panthers and the Young Lords, they were the target of local and national police surveillance and repression by the FBI’s COINTELPRO program.
 In 1969, Fred Hampton, Chicago’s best know leader of the Panthers and the Rainbow Coalition was assassinated in a pre-dawn raid.
 The repression worked, and precious organizing energy was consumed on defense and survival.

-But if we see the Young Patriots and the original Rainbow Coalition as a failed but inspired attempt to make history — at the high water mark of the last revolution — there remains much to be learned.
+But if we see the Young Patriots and the original Rainbow Coalition as a failed but inspired attempt to make history — at the high watermark of the last revolution — there remains much to be learned.
 The struggle of the Young Patriots offers us an essential lesson: revolution requires the transformation, not rejection, of existing cultural traditions.
 The Young Patriots tried to transform southern white culture.

 The Rainbow Coalition also transformed the integrationist strategy of the civil rights movement.
-“Organizing you own” did not rule out, but instead enhanced, multi-racial work.
+“Organizing your own” did not rule out, but instead enhanced multi-racial work.
 The original Rainbow Coalition demanded each partner have the confidence and political independence that was only possible when each could first stand alone and strong in their own communities.
 Under the conditions of self-determination, a true meeting of equals became a practice not just a theory or hope.

 Coalition work between distinct racial organizations was another, perhaps more practical, path to the utopian vision of the “beloved community” King envisioned for America’s future.
 Maybe integrated organizations underestimated the depth of racism —conscious and unconscious — and wished away racism with the shortcuts of good intentions, superficial outreach, and moral yearnings.
 The Rainbow Coalition based its unity on sturdier stuff: each group needed independent power as a precondition for a movement that could begin to practice political equality and mutual respect.